 Music

-At Pakefield Primary School, our overall intention is to provide an enjoyable, accessible music provision which inspires pupils, giving them the confidence, skills and knowledge they need to become creative, expressive members of a musical community, alongside being critical, thoughtful listeners of music.
+Our overall intention is to provide an enjoyable, accessible music provision which inspires pupils, giving them the confidence, skills and knowledge they need to become creative, expressive members of a musical community, alongside being critical, thoughtful listeners of music.

 - Children will develop their understanding and appreciation for different cultures.